-DHR ID Name NRHP Status 121-0232 The Wellington Apartments (Historic/Current) NRHP Eligible 121-0299 Noland Company Building (Historic/Current) VLR/NRHP 122-0333 Norfolk International Terminals (Historic/Current) NRHP Eligible 122-1056 N & W Railyard Site-Norfolk Southern Railway Historic District (Descriptive), Norfolk & Western Rail NRHP Eligible 122-5010 Naval Supply Depot Historic District (Current) NRHP Eligible 122-5426 Battle of Sewells Point (Historic/Location) NRHP Eligible 44NN0335 Unidentified steel hulled vessel wreck Potentially Eligible not mapped NHL = National Historic Landmark NRHP = National Register of Historic Places listed VLR = Virginia Landmarks Register 114 = Hampton 121 = Newport News
+DHR ID Name NRHP Status 121-0299 Noland Company Building (Historic/Current) VLR/NRHP 122-0333 Norfolk International Terminals (Historic/Current) NRHP Eligible 122-1056 N & W Railyard Site-Norfolk Southern Railway Historic District (Descriptive), Norfolk & Western Rail NRHP Eligible 122-5010 Naval Supply Depot Historic District (Current) NRHP Eligible 122-5426 Battle of Sewells Point (Historic/Location) NRHP Eligible 44NN0335 Unidentified steel hulled vessel wreck Potentially Eligible not mapped NHL = Nationa l Historic Landmark NRHP = National Register of Historic Places listed VLR = Virginia Landmarks Register 114 = Hampton 121 = Newport News

 A substantial portion of the APE has had previous archaeological survey, however large areas remain unsurveyed.
 Previous archaeological surveys have been reviewed and the survey areas mapped.
+These surveys are mapped, listed, and described in an attachment to the Programmatic Agreement, included in Appendix I of this document.
 Areas surveyed within the last 20 years will not be resurveyed.
 Unsurveyed areas subject to potential project impacts will be surveyed by a qualified marine archaeologist using side-scan sonar and marine magnetometer (or magnetic gradiometer), also known as a Phase I survey.
-Previous marine archaeology survey areas and areas where survey may be needed for this project are shown in Figure 2-39.
+Previous marine archaeology survey areas and areas where survey may be needed for this project are shown in Figure 2-41.
 Anomalies from this remote sensing survey that are identified as potentially significant sites will be investigated with further remote sensing survey for magnetic and sonar data, sub-bottom profiler data, and diver investigation to determine the NRHP eligibility of the site (also known as a Phase II survey).
 Through a Programmatic Agreement with the SHPO, additional surveys needed to complete the identification of historic properties in the APE will be deferred to the Preliminary Engineering and Design Phase of this project.